mmistakes/minimal-mistakes/_drafts/fs2.md

 }
 ```

 The fs2 library gives us the method `eval` that takes a `IO` effect and returns a `Stream` that will evaluate the `IO` effect when pulled.
-Now, a question arises: how do we pull the values from an effectful stream?
+Now, a question arises: How do we pull the values from an effectful stream?
 We cannot convert such a stream into a Scala collection using the `toList` function, and if we try, the compiler soundly yells at us:

 ```shell
 [error] 95 |  savingTomHolland.toList